SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-3.md

 ---
-title: "Advent of the SuperComputing Club: Day 3"
+title: "Advent of Supercomputing: Day 3"
 date: 2023-12-03
 author: ["khai"]
 publishDate: 2023-12-03T08:00:00Z
 draft: false
 ---

 # Day 3: `gnuplot`

 Because `gnuplot` supports its own languages for parsing and displaying data, it can be its own long rabbit hole see: http://www.gnuplot.info/.
 So instead we will cover only a super small subset of it.